-Braintree reviewed different solutions and chose Confluence.
-Braintree implemented Confluence as its internal knowledge base for everything from external and internal product help to HR policies and facilities information.
-Once the migration was complete, Liz Gray, knowledge management lead at Braintree, had one goal: to build a "docs army,” where everyone is expected to reference and contribute to the Confluence wiki.
+Braintree reviewed different solutions and chose Atlassian.
+Now, Braintree uses Confluence across their organization as its internal knowledge base for everything from external and internal product help, to HR policies and facilities information.
+Once the migration was complete, Liz Gray, knowledge product manager at Braintree, had one goal: to build a "docs army" where everyone is expected to reference and contribute to Confluence.

 "We left editing permissions open to all employees in Confluence.
 Everyone was contributing, and everyone has a sense of ownership," says Carolyn Sinon, a knowledge project manager at Braintree.